Skip to main content

 Validate before you strategize

-Tweens shut down when they feel lectured.
-Before offering any strategy, make them feel heard.
+Your tween will shut down the moment they feel a lecture coming.
+Before you offer any strategy, make them feel heard first.
 “That sounds really stressful.
 I can see why that would worry you.”
-Validation is not agreement with the worry.
-It is acknowledgment that the feeling is real.
-The SPACE trial (Supportive Parenting for Anxious Childhood Emotions) showed that a parent-based intervention focused on reducing accommodation and increasing supportive responses was as effective as CBT for treating childhood anxiety (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry, DOI: 10.1016/j.jaac.2019.02.014).
+You are not agreeing that their worst fear will come true.
+You are telling them the feeling is real and it makes sense.
+The SPACE trial showed that when parents focused on validating emotions and reducing accommodation, it worked just as well as therapy for childhood anxiety (Lebowitz et al., 2020, Journal of the American Academy of Child & Adolescent Psychiatry, DOI: 10.1016/j.jaac.2019.02.014).

 Cognitive reframing as a skill, not a correction

-After validating, you can help your tween examine their thoughts—but as a skill they are learning, not as evidence that their thinking is wrong.
-“Your brain went to the worst case.
+Once your tween feels heard, you can gently help them examine the thought.
+The key is framing it as a skill they are building, not proof that they are thinking wrong.
+Try: “Your brain jumped to the worst case.
 That makes sense—anxious brains are really good at that.
-What do you think is the most likely thing to actually happen?”
-Frame it as teamwork: you and your tween versus the worry, not you versus your tween.
+What do you think will actually happen?”
+You and your tween are on the same team, both facing the worry together.
+Never you against your tween.

 Physical strategies for a racing mind

-When anxiety is acute, cognitive strategies often fail because the stress response has hijacked the thinking brain.
-Body-based techniques work faster: deep belly breathing (four counts in, six counts out), progressive muscle relaxation (tensing and releasing each muscle group), cold water on the wrists or face, or intense physical movement like sprinting or jumping jacks.
-These activate the parasympathetic nervous system and bring the thinking brain back online.
-Teach these when your tween is calm so they are available during moments of acute anxiety.
+When anxiety hits hard, trying to think your way out of it does not work -- the stress response has taken over the thinking part of the brain.
+Body-based techniques work faster: deep belly breathing (four counts in, six counts out), tensing and releasing muscles one group at a time, cold water on the wrists or face, or intense movement like sprinting or jumping jacks.
+These help the body's calm-down system kick in and bring the thinking brain back online.
+Practice these together when your tween is calm so they have them ready when panic hits.

 Stories as mirrors, not lessons

-Tweens resist being taught but are deeply moved by stories that reflect their experience.
-When a character their age faces the same social pressures, the same racing thoughts, the same catastrophic thinking chains—and finds their way through—your tween absorbs the message without feeling lectured.
-The character gives them permission to see their own struggles reflected back and to imagine a different response.
-This is why personalized storytelling remains powerful even at this age.
-The landmark CAMS trial demonstrated that cognitive behavioral therapy (CBT) for childhood anxiety produces lasting improvements that persist years after treatment (Walkup et al., 2008, New England Journal of Medicine, DOI: 10.1056/NEJMoa0804633).
+Your tween will resist a lesson.
+But a story?
+A story slips past the defenses.
+When a character their age faces the same social pressure, the same racing thoughts, the same spiral from one bad moment to “my life is over”—and finds their way through—your tween absorbs the message without feeling talked down to.
+The character gives them permission to see their own struggles reflected back and imagine a different response.
+This is why personalized storytelling is still powerful at this age.
+The landmark CAMS trial found that CBT for childhood anxiety produces lasting improvements that hold up years later (Walkup et al., 2008, New England Journal of Medicine, DOI: 10.1056/NEJMoa0804633).

 When Professional Support Is Needed

-- Your tween's social world is shrinking—they are declining invitations, losing friends, or refusing group activities
+• Your tween's social world is getting smaller—they turn down invitations, pull away from friends, or refuse group activities

-Starting with your pediatrician is a good first step.
-For a comprehensive guide to navigating professional help, see when to seek professional help for your child's anxiety.
+Your pediatrician is a great place to start.
+For a detailed walkthrough of finding the right help, see when to seek professional help for your child's anxiety.

 Frequently Asked Questions